Two U.S. service members killed in Afghanistan

 U.S. diplomats have been talking with the Taliban for months to agree a timetable for the withdrawal of foreign forces in exchange for security guarantees.
 The talks are expected to resume early next month amid increasing expectations that the two sides are close to an agreement.

-Reporting by Idrees Ali; Editing by Susan Thomas
+Reporting by Idrees Ali; editing by Susan Thomas